Digital Adoption on Mac

 Is GuideLayer a WalkMe or Pendo replacement?

-Not for in-app analytics across a single SaaS product at enterprise scale.
-GuideLayer is a personal digital adoption guide for the Mac desktop — onboarding, training, and day-to-day help across every app on screen.
+Not for in-app analytics across a single SaaS product at enterprise scale, that's a different category with a different sales cycle.
+GuideLayer is a Mac-desktop ability layer: onboarding, training, and day-to-day help across every app on screen, not an enterprise DAP platform.

 How fast can a small team start using it?

-Download, sign in with Claude Code or Codex, and start guiding.
+Download, sign in with Codex or add a Claude API key, and start guiding.
 No professional services engagement or six-month implementation.

 Can we save training sessions for the next rollout?